A guide to no claims discounts

 Some insurers will offer an accelerated bonus, allowing you to build up your first year’s discount in just 10 months and helping you to get your foot in the no claims door as quickly as possible.

 You should bear in mind though, that even if your no claims discount is still going, you won’t be protected from overall premium rises.
 You may find that your premium still goes up, just by a smaller amount than it would without your discount.
 Because of this, when you come to renew your policy, you should always shop around to compare policies with no claims discounts rather than just sticking with your current provider for the sake of simplicity.

-Because of the staggering savings possible with a no claims discount, many motorists will find that in the event of minor damage to their vehicle, it makes more sense to just pay for the repair than it does to make a claim.
+Because of the staggering savings possible with a no claims discount, many motorists will find that in the event of minor damage to their vehicle, such as pothole damage, it makes more sense to just pay for the repair than it does to make a claim.

 If the repair is only going to cost a few hundred pounds, then the combination of the excess you’d have to pay, and the loss of the discount should you make a claim, mean that just paying for the fix yourself is actually cheaper.
 For more information, read our guide to see if it's worth making a claim on your car insurance.

 If you’re involved in an accident through no fault of your own then, in general, you no claims discount should remain intact even if you claim, since the money for the compensation and repairs will come out of the pocket of the other driver’s insurer.